 Roasted Brussels Sprouts

-- 1 pound Brussels sprouts, rinsed, ends trimmed
+- 1 pound brussels sprouts, rinsed, ends trimmed, rough outer leaves of larger sprouts removed

 - 1 Tbsp minced garlic (about 3 cloves)